 With the help of donations, volunteers and spreading awareness, Save the Children provides the necessary education and skills to help kids sustain a liveable income.
 In turn, results show that proper schooling enables access to better employment and higher wages.

 Overall, the country has felt the organization’s impact.
 The nonprofit’s work to give Guatemalan children the opportunity to have a successful life through education, protection and overall aid has shown great progress.
 Save the Children has provided safety for 9,000 kids and helped more than 30,000 children in crisis.
-It has also provided help to overcome poverty to more than 65,000 kids.
+It has also provided help to overcome poverty for more than 65,000 kids.

 By and large, the fight to end child poverty in Guatemala continues to progress.
 There are many avenues in which one can involve themself and help make a difference.
-One kind act such as a donation can change the lives of many.
+One kind of act such as a donation can change the lives of many.

 – Sallie Blackmon